buildpacks/rfcs/text/0000-client-side-buildpack-registry.md

 When a buildpack author would like to publish and share their buildpack on the registry, they will do the following:

 1. Push their CNB (as a buildpackage) to a Docker Registry (ex.
 Docker Hub, GCR, etc).
 This can be done with either a `docker push` or a `pack push-buildpack` (or similar name).
 1. Use `pack publish-buildpack` command to publish a new buildpack.
-This will do the following:
-    1. Push the buildpackage (OCI image) to a docker registry
-    1. Submit a Pull Request to the buildpack/registry Github repo to add the new buildpack to the index.
+This will create a Pull Request to the buildpack/registry Github repo to add the new buildpack to the index.

+(Alternatively: these steps could be done in one command)

 ## Yanking a Buildpack from the Registry